 Those looking for a great fan experience might choose older arenas with more charm, such as Rexall Place, home to the Edmonton Oilers, or Joe Louis Arena, where the Detroit Red Wings play.
-Others might want the amenities of modern arenas such as the Prudential Center, home ice for the New Jersey Devils, or the MTS Center, where the NHL's newest (returning) franchise, the Winnipeg Jets, resides.
+Others might want the amenities of modern arenas such as the Prudential Center, home ice to the New Jersey Devils, or the MTS Center, where the NHL's newest (returning) franchise, the Winnipeg Jets, resides.

 Any hockey fan will tell you their home arena is the best place to catch an NHL game and take in that fan spirit in the air but for one reason or another, these arenas are loved by fans around the league as above and beyond the rest.
 Vote up your favorite NHL arena below to determine the coolest NHL arenas, then head over and select the best NFL stadiums and best MLB ballparks too!

-The Bell Centre, formerly known as the Molson Centre or Le Centre Molson, is a sports and entertainment complex in Montreal, Quebec, Canada.
+- The Bell Centre, formerly known as the Molson Centre or Le Centre Molson, is a sports and entertainment complex in Montreal, Quebec, Canada.
 It opened on March 16, 1996 after nearly three years under construction.
 It is best known as the home of the National Hockey League's Montreal Canadiens ice hockey team.
 It is currently owned by a partnership group headed by Geoff Molson and his brothers, Andrew and Justin.
 The same ownership group also owns the Montreal Canadiens and Evenko, an entertainment event promoter.
 Since it opened in 1996, it has consistently been listed as one of the world's busiest arenas, usually receiving the highest attendance of any arena in Canada.
 In 2012, it was the... more328375Is this one of the best?